Quentin Tarantino: 2010–present: Established auteur

 In July 2017, it was reported that Tarantino's next project would be a film about the Manson Family murders.
 In February 2018, it was announced that the film's title would be Once Upon a Time in Hollywood, and that Leonardo DiCaprio would play Rick Dalton, a fictional star of television Westerns, with Brad Pitt as Dalton's longtime stunt double Cliff Booth; Margot Robbie would be playing real life actress Sharon Tate, portrayed as Dalton's next-door neighbor.
 Filming took place in the summer of 2018.
 In wake of the Harvey Weinstein sexual abuse allegations, Tarantino severed ties to The Weinstein Company and Miramax and sought a new distributor after working with Weinstein for his entire career.

 The film officially premiered at the 2019 Cannes Film Festival, where it was in competition for the Palme d'Or.
 Sony Pictures eventually distributed the film, which was theatrically released in July 2019.
 It received critical acclaim Peter Travers of Rolling Stone declared, "Tarantino's all-star fantasia links Hollywood and Manson-era violence into the best and most explosive cinema we've seen all year."
-The film earned 10 Oscar nominations at the 92nd Academy Awards including three for Tarantino for Best Picture, Best Director and Best Original Screenplay.
+The film earned ten Oscar nominations at the 92nd Academy Awards, including three for Tarantino for Best Picture, Best Director and Best Original Screenplay.

+Tenth and final film and other projects

+In 2009, Tarantino said that he planned to retire from filmmaking when he is 60 to focus on writing novels and film literature.
+He is skeptical of the film industry going digital, saying, "If it actually gets to the place where you can't show 35 mm film in theaters anymore and everything is digital projection, I won't even make it to 60."
+He said though "not etched in stone" he intends to retire after making his tenth movie: "If I get to the 10th, do a good job and don't screw it up, well that sounds like a good way to end the old career."

 In November 2022, Tarantino revealed plans to shoot an eight-episode television series in 2023.
 No further details were provided.
 Tarantino later elaborated that this project was The Movie Critic, which he later adapted into a film script before deciding not to pursue the project in either format.
 The film was set in 1977 and centered on a man who wrote movie reviews for a porn magazine.
-He stated: "I was so excited about the writing, but I wasn’t really that excited about dramatizing what I wrote once we were in pre-production."
+He stated: "I was so excited about the writing, but I wasn't really that excited about dramatizing what I wrote once we were in pre-production."

-Tenth and final film

-In 2009, Tarantino said that he planned to retire from filmmaking when he is 60 to focus on writing novels and film literature.
-He is skeptical of the film industry going digital, saying, "If it actually gets to the place where you can't show 35 mm film in theaters anymore and everything is digital projection, I won't even make it to 60."
-He said though "not etched in stone" he intends to retire after making his tenth movie: "If I get to the 10th, do a good job and don't screw it up, well that sounds like a good way to end the old career."
 In January 2025, at the 2025 Sundance Film Festival, Tarantino said he was in "no hurry" to make his final film, preferring to wait at least a year, prioritizing to instead write a stage play.
+In March 2026, it was announced by TMZ that Tarantino and Sylvester Stallone would co-direct and co-write a six-part miniseries featuring gangsters, showgirls, boxing, and music.
+The series is set to be shot in black and white, using 1930s cameras.